vpukhanov/react-emojification/README.md

-# Emojification
+# Emojify Me

-Emojification is an app running with [Ruby on Rails API](https://github.com/vpukhanov/rails-emojification) and React frontend.
+"Emojify Me" is an app running with [Ruby on Rails API](https://github.com/vpukhanov/rails-emojification) and React frontend.

 It lets you emojify text, which you can then copy and post anywhere.